Tuesday, June 30, 2009

 We offered him a ride only to find out that he was actually a Zimbabwe resident.
 “John” was a born-again Christian who invited us to visit his church on Sunday.
 He attended one of several prominent charismatic churches in Harare that ministered primarily to whites.
 Stopping for tea at his house, he explained that there were three large white charismatic churches in Harare: Rhema Bible Church (pastored by American missionaries Tom and Bonnie Deuschle), Faith Ministries, and the Christian Life Centre.

 We had seen an ad for Rhema’s service in the local newspaper and were planning on visiting it the next morning for Sunday services.
 Hearing this, John became animated about his “doctrinal differences” with Rhema.
 Apparently, the Deuschles had founded it with the help of Rhema-Johannesburg in association with Kenneth Hagin ministries in Oklahoma.
-We had visited that South Africa mega-church the Sunday previous while we were in Johannesburg.
-It’s American-style ministry was identical to what we had experienced in the Word of Faith movement in the US.
-We had enjoyed the contemporary style worship, but also had serious questions about their “faith” teachings.
+We had visited that South Africa mega-church the previous Sunday while we were in Johannesburg.
+Its American-style ministry was identical to what we had experienced in the Word of Faith movement in the US.
+We had enjoyed the contemporary style worship, but also had serious questions about their “Faith” teachings.

 Apparently, Rhema in Zimbabwe had become a cause for major divisions in local Christian community.
 Well, we were just visitors and sought to become familiar with all those serving God in Zimbabwe.
 We agreed to visit Christian Life Centre for Sunday evening services.